-If the student completed the payment period or period of enrollment, the school must provide her or her parent the choice to receive the amount of Title IV funds that she or her parent was eligible to receive while she was enrolled.
+If the student completed the payment period or period of enrollment, the school must provide the student or parent the choice to receive the amount of Title IV funds that the student or parent was eligible to receive while the student was enrolled.
 Unlike with post-withdrawal disbursements below, there are no specific requirements for how schools offer this choice.
 When making a late disbursement in this circumstance, the school may credit the student's account for allowed charges but must pay or offer any remaining amount to the student or parent.